 Officially launched in 2017, The Khadi Cult was born out of Priyanshi Jariwala’s love for handwoven fabrics and organic dyes.
 With an intention to perk up the regular khadi and make it appealing to a younger audience, Priyanshi creates clothing that incorporates a lot of bright hues and prints.

-We’re usually not a fan of so much colour but The Khadi Cult’s doing decor and clothes that look vibrant and so very stunning!
+We’re usually not a fan of so much colour but The Khadi Cult’s doing decor and clothes with the most funky and vibrant prints!
 A case in point is their watermelon print dress that celebrates summer and looks so easy-breezy.
-Their nimbu mirchi and kettle sliders, the hawaldar shirt dress and kiddie clothes are some of our other favourites.
+Their nimbu mirchi and kettle sliders, the hawaldar shirt dress, and their adorable kid's clothes are some of our other favourites.
 They’ve also got a decent menswear collection that the experimental avant-garde man will love.